 Qualifying for a VA loan is different than being eligible.
 To be eligible, you must meet the following requirements:

 VA loans don’t have mortgage insurance but charge an upfront funding fee.
-You pay this fee one time when you close.
-The cost is usually 2.3%of the loan amount for most borrowers but can range from 0.5 – 3.6% depending on the type of loan and the number of times you’ve used your benefit.
+You pay this fee once you close.
+The cost is usually 2.3% of the loan amount for most borrowers but can range from 0.5 – 3.6% depending on the type of loan and the number of times you’ve used your benefit.

 Like all loans, there are benefits of the VA loan to consider: